-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Altoona is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Altoona isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Altoona are a mix of both white- and blue-collar jobs.
 Overall, Altoona is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Altoona who work in sales jobs (14.45%), office and administrative support (13.69%), and management occupations (7.22%).

 As is often the case in a small town, Altoona doesn't have a public transportation system that people use for their commute.

 The population of Altoona has one of the lowest overall levels of education in the country: only 5.95% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.

 The per capita income in Altoona in 2010 was $14,635, which is low income relative to Alabama and the nation.
 This equates to an annual income of $58,540 for a family of four.